Woman silhouette at sunset

 I believed motherhood was a foregone conclusion.
 Then one quiet walk cracked that certainty open.

-For the first nearly 25 years of my life, the belief that I would become a mother played like a familiar song on constant repeat in the background of my life.
-And then, almost without noticing it, the volume of the song lowered.
+Simply put, for the first nearly 25 years of my life, the belief that I would become a mother played like a familiar song on constant repeat in the background of my life.

 I don’t remember the exact date, but I remember it being a shoulder-season afternoon, perfect sweatshirt weather.
 I drove to a nearby lake for a walk and realized I had forgotten my headphones.
 So instead of music, it would just be me and my thoughts.

-And what I remember vividly is that it was the first time in my entire life that I considered the possibility of not becoming a mother.
-In an instant, my belief shifted from "I will be a mother" to "Do I want to be a mother?"
+In an instant, my belief shifted from “I will be a mother” to “Do I want to be a mother?”

-The soundtrack of motherhood didn't disappear — it simply softened.
+The soundtrack of motherhood didn’t disappear; it simply softened.
 And in that softness, I understood for the first time that I could choose what music I wanted to play next.

 Reflection questions